Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Manage bedroom temperature

 Progesterone raises basal body temperature in pregnancy.
-Many pregnant women find they sleep more comfortably in a cooler room than before pregnancy.
-16-19 degrees Celsius is the general recommendation; pregnant women often prefer the cooler end of this range.
+Many pregnant women sleep more comfortably in a cooler room than before pregnancy.
+16–19°C is the general recommendation; pregnant women often prefer the cooler end.
 Lightweight bedding and a fan can help significantly.

 Small meals in the evening